guodong/torchft/torchft/FFT/futures/Futures_Tricky.md

-1. Race Condition Handling

--  When I have register_immediate_interrupt after I register_timeout.
-    - Cancel timeout_handle at `register_immediate_interrupt`

-2. What if I did `register_timeout` after `register_immediate_interrupt?` Is this possible?
-    - Potentially so?
-    - After register_timeout, I schedule the timeout onto the event loop on the next run.
-    - Since it is call_soon_thread_safe, there shouldn't be much problem?
-    Two scenarios: I did call_soon_thread_safe register callback timeout before interrupt, and vice versa.

-3.

-If call `interrupt` after `timeout`, then we are interrupting the timed_fut and

-As long as we set exception on the timed_fut, we should be ok?

-1. For a single `interruptable_future`, do I need to lock it when modifying the underlying future?
-Or this is actually not needed?

 # FAQ: How does the code ensure that the future waits for the cuda stream to finish (since native pytorch futures return once the operation is enqueued onto the stream)

 We have the code, deceivingly simple, that is the following: